selkamand/ggsaves/README.md

 is an exceptionally simple convenience package that wraps `ggplot2::ggsave()`.

-It can also save ggiraph objects in html, svg, and png formats with `ggisaves`
+It can also save ggiraph objects in HTML, SVG, and PDF formats with `ggisaves`

 ## Installation